IABTechLab/uid2-self-serve-portal/README.md

 docker compose restart keycloak
 ```

-Keep in mind that the first time you start the stack, mssql will take ~5 minutes to aunch, so you might need to be patient.
+Keep in mind that the first time you start the stack, mssql will take ~5 minutes to launch, so you might need to be patient.

 ## Database